Package insert / prescribing information

 The recommended starting dose in adult patients with hypertension taking diuretics is 5 mg once per day.

 Pediatric Patients 6 years of age and older with hypertension

 The recommended starting dose for Lisinopril tablets, when used with diuretics and (usually) digitalis as adjunctive therapy for systolic heart failure, is 5 mg once daily.
-The recommended starting dose in these patients with hyponatremia (serum sodium less than 130 mEq/L) is 2.5 mg once daily.
+The recommended starting dose in these patients with hyponatremia (serum sodium < 130 mEq/L) is 2.5 mg once daily.
 Increase as tolerated to a maximum of 40 mg once daily.

-Diuretic dose may need to be adjusted to help minimize hypovolemia, which may contribute to hypotension [see WARNINGS AND PRECAUTIONS (5.4), and DRUG INTERACTIONS (7.1)].
+Diuretic dose may need to be adjusted to help minimize hypovolemia, which may contribute to hypotension [see Warnings and Precautions (5.4), and Drug Interactions (7.1)].
 The appearance of hypotension after the initial dose of Lisinopril tablets does not preclude subsequent careful dose titration with the drug, following effective management of the hypotension.